stephenlb/pubnub-mcp-server/README.md

  }
  ```

- - `cmd` specifies the command to launch the MCP server.
+ - `command` specifies the executable to launch the MCP server.
+ - `args` specifies the arguments to pass to the command.
  - `env` sets environment variables for the server process.

  ## Using in Cursor IDE